You are here: Urology Textbook > Kidneys > Perinephric abscess

 Urine culture:

-Urine culture is not sensitive and can identify the responsible bacteria in only 30%.
+Urine culture can only identify the responsible bacteria in 30%.

 Laboratory tests:

 Blood culture (positive in 50%).
 Blood count, coagulation tests (PTT, PT), CRP, liver enzymes, creatinine.
-In suspected urosepsis, determination of sepsis parameters such as blood gas testing, procalcitonin, AT III and fibrinogen.
+In suspected urosepsis, determine sepsis parameters such as blood gas testing, procalcitonin, AT III, and fibrinogen.

 Ultrasonography:

-Sonographic signs for a perinephric abcess in renal ultrasound are a perirenal hypoechoic area, which may have inclusion of air (echogenic reflex with dorsal shadowing).
+Sonographic signs for a perinephric abscess in renal ultrasound are a perirenal hypoechoic area, which may have inclusions of air (echogenic reflex with dorsal shadowing).

 Computed tomography:

 CT is the diagnostic test of choice [fig. perinephric abscess].
 The perinephric abscess appears as a hypodense area.
+After administration of contrast medium, the abscess capsule has a ring-like enhancement.
 Air inclusion is possible.
-After administration of contrast media, there is an ring-like enhancement of the abscess capsule.

 Intravenous urography:

 Intravenous urography is not very helpful in suspected perinephric abscess.
-If done, KUB x-ray may show an absent psoas shadow, a perinephric mass, retroperitoneal air surrounding the kidney and nephrolithiasis.
-The excretion of contrast media is often without pathological findings.
+If done, abdominal X-ray may show an absent psoas shadow, a perinephric mass, retroperitoneal air surrounding the kidney, and nephrolithiasis.
+The excretion of contrast medium is often without pathological findings.

 Treatment of a Perinephric Abscess

-Treatment consists of parenteral antibiotics and abscess drainage:
+Treatment of a perinephric abscess consists of parenteral antibiotics and abscess drainage:

-- Parenteral antibiotics: e.g. amoxicillin and clavulaic acid 2,2 g 1–1–1 i.v. in combination with gentamicin 3 mg/kg 1–0–0 i.v.
-Alternatives are third generation cephalosporins.
+- Parenteral antibiotics: e.g., amoxicillin and clavulanic acid 2,2 g 1–1–1 i.v. in combination with gentamicin 3 mg/kg 1–0–0 i.v.
+Alternatives are third-generation cephalosporins.

 Renal abscess | Index | Kidneys |